-Year 9 Year 10 Still Life drawing and canvas painting Animal Portraiture - art on paper Artist research assignment - development of descriptive and analysing skills in learning how to read and write about art Explore Art History and Art Criticism in terms of the Frames, Artist Practice and the Conceptual Framework Visual Arts Process Diary that demonstrates the development of students' art making practice.
-Marine Inspired Body of Work Portfolio and collection of work - photo media, painting and drawing Body of Work "Art as Activism" choice of expressive form Explore Art History and Art Criticism in terms of the Frames, Artist Practice and the Conceptual Framework In class assessment - demonstrate descriptive and analysis skills in writing about art Visual Arts Process Diary that demonstrates the development of students' art making practice Guerrilla Art collaborate artmaking
+Year 9 Year 10 Traditional practice - animal portraiture - art on paper Contemporary practice - artmaking on skateboard deck Artist research assignment - development of descriptive and analysing skills in learning how to read and write about art Explore Art History and Art Criticism in terms of the Frames, Artist Practice and the Conceptual Framework Visual Arts Process Diary that demonstrates the development of students' art making practice.
+Marine Inspired Body of Work portfoliocollection of work Body of Work "Art as Activism" choice of expressive form Explore Art History and Art Criticism in terms of the Frames, Artist Practice and the Conceptual Framework In class assessment - demonstrate descriptive and analysis skills in writing about art Visual Arts Process Diary that demonstrates the development of students' art making practice Guerrilla Art collaborate artmaking

-In terms of resourceful thinking and creative and critical enquiry, students are exposed to a variety of expressive forms that enable them to develop the necessary technical skills and conceptual skills to make artwork.
+In terms of resourceful thinking and creative and critical enquiry, students are exposed to a variety of expressive forms that enable them to develop the necessary technical skills and conceptual skills to make an artwork.
 Movement throughout the Stage 5 course enables students to develop a greater understanding and awareness of their world, the art world and the confident risk taking involved in the development of their own art making practice that demonstrates success in their learning.